Skip to contents

 Load summary-level data

 As illustrated above, summary-level data (e.g. average modification fraction at each position) can be calculated from read-level data.
-Alternatively, it can also be directly read from modBam files, which is faster and reduces the size of the object in memory.
-In addition, there are other file formats that only store summary-level data (e.g. bed files) that can also be imported using SingleMoleculeGenomicsIO.
+Alternatively, reads can also be directly summarized while reading from modBam files, which is faster and reduces the size of the object in memory.
+In addition, there are other file formats that only store summary-level data (e.g. bed files) that can also be imported using SingleMoleculeGenomicsIO (see below).

 To read summary-level data with readModBam(), we set the level argument to "summary":